sudorandom/kmcd.dev/content/categories/_index.md

 +++
 description = "Find articles by category.
-Choose your path." title = "Categories" slug = "categories"
+Choose your path.
+The 'projects' category has the majority of posts, but I sometimes also post in others." title = "Categories" slug = "categories"
 +++